Updated: Jul 20

 When I shared this with the leader, it all clicked for him.
 The visual also presented a road map as to what he needed to do differently.
 When we met the next time, he led off by sharing that he had been giving “rim theory” a lot of thought.
 In the moment, I wasn’t quite sure what he was referring to by “rim theory “.
 Fortunately, I was able to figure out that it was the example that I had provided!
 Yes – “rim theory” as I nodded with deep (and sudden) understanding.

 He then shared that when he had described the theory and visual to his team – it clicked for them also.
 He acknowledged that he could and must do a better job of connecting the spokes.
 They needed to spin as a team if they wanted to perform better.
 Together – they would connect the spokes to the rim.
 This simple model became a visual check as to whether they were being collaborative and working as a team.
 Thinking circles was adding value in ways that I would have never anticipated.

 There are a multitude of different lenses to see and use “rim theory” and spinning leadership.
 I would be curious to hear from you how you might work with it.
 What applications do you see for you with any teams you are involved with?
-How do you keep all the parts in balance/true so that you can spin easily together?
-At this point, some of you might be curious about the role of tires on these high performing wheels.
-I think that is a separate blog.
+How do you keep all the parts in balance/true so that you can spin easily together.
 I welcome your thoughts.

 “Leadership Intelligence maybe described as an awareness of self and an understanding of others….”